 Now that we have discussed the importance of making a to-do list, another related challenge to this is distinguishing “urgent” from “important” activities.
 What is the difference between these two?

-“Urgent” tasks are tasks that you need to deal with immediately, but don’t necessarily add value to your main goal.
+“Urgent” tasks are tasks that you need to deal with immediately but don’t necessarily add value to your main goal.
 These are tasks marked by others as “urgent” that will put us in a reactive mode to take an abrupt action.
 Such “urgent” tasks are phone calls that you need to answer or emails that require your immediate response.
-We tend to convince ourselves that these tasks are important, when in fact, they are not that important.
+We tend to convince ourselves that these tasks are important, but they are not that important.

-“Important” tasks are those that have a long term effect, or actions that will help us reach our goals.
+“Important” tasks are those that have a long-term effect or actions that will help us reach our goals.
 These tasks usually include developing and improving skills, organizing and planning, or improving processes and workflows.
-“Important” tasks are often neglected because these tasks do not scream urgency and doesn’t have deadlines, but still need to do so because you are aiming for a target.
+“Important” tasks are often neglected because these tasks do not scream urgency and don’t have deadlines, but still need to do so because you are aiming for a target.

 We spend our time with insignificant things that we forget to work on the most important ones.
-“Urgent” tasks always come up, the thing is, we always tend to do the “urgent” task first that you are unable to accomplish your important task.
+“Urgent” tasks always come up.
+The thing is, we always tend to do the “urgent” task first when we are unable to accomplish our important task.
 So what can you do to make sure that your important task gets done?
-Set a deadline to make you important task have a sense of urgency.
-Not setting a deadline is what makes important task appear unimportant.
+Set a deadline to make an important task have a sense of urgency.
+Not setting a deadline is what makes an important task appear unimportant.

-You should learn how to prioritize your time so you can take action of your “urgent” and “important” tasks.
+You should learn how to prioritize your time so you can take action on your “urgent” and “important” tasks.

 Not Getting Enough Rest or Sleep.

 Multitasking is performing two tasks or more at the same time.
 This can be done by switching from one task to another in a fast sequence.
-However, when you multitask, you are doing things inefficiently and it cost time.
+However, when you multitask, you are doing things inefficiently, and it costs time.
 Your brain needs time to efficiently switch its mode when you switch from one task to another.
-It needs time to become familiar to the new task.
+It takes time to become familiar with the new task.
 Also, you need time to differentiate important details from unimportant ones when you switch to another task.

 Instead of multitasking, you should work efficiently.
-This is by creating a list of all the tasks that you need to do and prioritizing the most important task, creating a schedule to complete tasks and sticking to it.
-By doing this, you are able to eliminate or limit distractions, thus, you are more focused on what needs to get done at the moment.
+This is by creating a list of all the tasks you need to do, prioritizing the most important task, creating a schedule to complete tasks, and sticking to it.
+By doing this, you are able to eliminate or limit distractions.
+Thus, you are more focused on what needs to get done at the moment.